Commercial Automatic Door Types we Service

 - Folding: panels fold and stack while the opening cycle stays compact

-- Manual: no powered operator, but still critical hardware and safety functions
+- Manual: no powered operator, but still requires reliable hardware and safety-conscious operation

-If you are still unsure, use the general service hub or contact Door Automation for help routing the request to the right technician and door category.
+If the entrance type is still unclear, the automatic door service page covers all systems broadly, or send a service request and Door Automation Corp can help route the work to the right technician and door category.

 Common Buildings and Use Cases by Door System

-Commercial entrances are not one-size-fits-all.
-Different building types lean on different door systems based on traffic flow, safety needs, aesthetics, and energy performance.
+Commercial entrances are not interchangeable.
+Different building types rely on different door systems based on traffic flow, safety requirements, aesthetics, and energy performance considerations.

 Sliding and swinging doors are common where traffic volume, accessibility, and convenient entry matter most.
-Consistent opening performance and sensor behavior are critical in these settings.
+Consistent opening performance and sensor behavior are critical in these settings where customer flow depends on reliable automatic response.

-Swing doors, sliding doors, and low-energy operators are often chosen for safe access, accessibility, and controlled movement patterns.
-Inspection and documentation can be especially important here.
+Swing doors, sliding doors, and low-energy operators are often chosen for safe access, accessibility compliance, and controlled movement patterns.
+Inspection and service documentation can be especially important in these environments given their public-use sensitivity.

 Revolving and balanced doors are often selected for appearance, energy control, and premium entrance design.
-These systems can require more specialized parts knowledge and service planning.
+These systems require more specialized parts knowledge and service planning than standard commercial entries.

 Why Door Type Matters for Repair, Maintenance, and Modernization

-A commercial entrance is a system, not just a slab of metal and glass pretending to be a door.
+A commercial entrance is a system, not just a panel of metal and glass.
 Hardware, operator logic, sensors, closing force, activation method, traffic flow, and code expectations all change depending on the door category.
-That is why good service planning starts with identifying the exact type of entrance you have.
+Good service planning starts with identifying the exact type of entrance involved.

 Repairs are more accurate when the system is classified correctly